Sourdough Pumpkin Cream Cheese Muffins

 • The textural contrast of a crunchy outside and soft center is one of the reasons why sourdough bread is so loved!

-• If you don’t have pumpkin seeds, or pepitas, you could use sunflower seeds, oats, or chopped pecans.
+• If you don’t have pumpkin seeds (also known as pepitas), you can use sunflower seeds, oats, or chopped pecans.

 • Cream cheese centers:

-• Okay, so the cream cheese centers really take these sourdough pumpkin muffins from great to amazing!
-The cream cheese pairs so well with the pumpkin spice flavors by adding a slight tang and creaminess to the center of the muffins.
+• The cream cheese takes these sourdough discard pumpkin muffins from great to amazing!
+The cream cheese pairs so well with the pumpkin spice flavors like my Sourdough Pumpkin Brownies by adding a slight tang and creaminess to the center of the muffins.

 • You can exclude it from the recipe, but the extra few minutes it takes to add it is worth it!